supple-kit/supple-css/README.md

 ITCSS stands for Inverted Triangle CSS and it helps you organize your project's CSS files in such a way that you can better deal with CSS specifics like a global namespace, the cascade, and selector specificity.
 I advise you to read ITCSS documentation to fully grasp the ideas about the methodology.

-**Note** every module has its readme on how to use the module.
+**Note**: every module has its readme on how to use the module.
 In the list below you can click through to the connected documentation.

 ### Settings
 This layer is the first layer and holds any global settings for your project.
 It should only house settings that need to be accessed from anywhere.

 * [settings/defaults](settings/defaults), supples core settings.

-**NOTE**: Any variable that does not need to be accessed globally should belong in the module to which it relates.
+**Note**: Any variable that does not need to be accessed globally should belong in the module to which it relates.

 ### Tools
 The tools layer houses your globally available tooling, mixins, and functions.

 * [tools](tools).

-**NOTE**: Any mixin or function that does not need to be accessed globally should belong in the module template to which it relates.
+**Note**: Any mixin or function that does not need to be accessed globally should belong in the module template to which it relates.

 ### Generic
 It contains ground-zero styles like global box-sizing rules, CSS resets, and so on.

 * [generic/reset](generic/reset), A reset of sensible defaults suitable for web applications.

-### Elements
-These are bare, unclassed HTML elements.
-The Elements layer binds onto HTML element (or 'type') selectors only.

-Elements are most likely the last layer in which we'd find element-based selectors, and is very rarely added to or changed after initial setup.
-Once we have defined element-level styles, all additions and deviations should be implemented using classes.

-* **[elements/headings/_index.scss](elements/headings/_index.scss), a simple heading level structure**.

 ### Objects
 This layer is concerned with styling non-cosmetic design patterns, or 'objects'.
 This can range from something like a `.o-retain` element to `.o-layout` systems.